Skip to Content

 Switch test

-Place the meter on Ohms and place one test lead on the armature side of the switch and the second probe on the ground.
+Place the meter on Ohms and place one test lead on the coil side of the switch and the second probe on the ground.

 With the switch set to “Run” or “On,” the meter should read (open).
 If you get a reading other than open, the circuit is shorting to ground.